 Barbican to Laira Rail Bridge

-As part of the Eastern corridor and city centre strategic cycle network scheme of improvements for pedestrians and cyclists we are consulting on improvements for pedestrians and cyclists, including people with disabilities, along National Cycle Network route 27 (part of the South West Coast Path) due for consultation in late 2017.
-The proposals are entirely funded from the Heart-of-the-South-West Local Enterprise Partnership and developer contributions.
+As part of the Eastern corridor and city centre strategic cycle network scheme of improvements for pedestrians and cyclists we are consulting on improvements for pedestrians and cyclists, including people with disabilities, along National Cycle Network route 27 (part of the South West Coast Path).
+The proposals, which follow on from Phase 1 works delivered in 2018, are entirely funded from the Heart-of-the-South-West Local Enterprise Partnership and developer contributions.

 Details of the proposals are illustrated in the drawings below:

-We are carrying out public consultation on this scheme for 3 weeks from 10 November to 1 December.
+We are carrying out public consultation on this scheme for 3 weeks until 28 September.